oak-hu/oak-hu.github.io/writing/domain-restriction.md

 ---
 layout: default
-title: "Implicit Content and Quantifier Domain Restriction"
+title: "Domain Restriction"
 date: 2025-11-18
 tag: "Philosophy of Language (Week 6)"
 ---

-# Implicit Content and Quantifier Domain Restriction
+# Domain Restriction

 > The following is a tutorial essay for Philosophy of Logic and Language with James Kirkpatrick.
 It addresses the prompt: ‘What does “Every bottle is in the fridge” mean?
 How does your answer explain how we commonly use that sentence?’
 A free-standing and much more readable version of some of the material may eventually go up on my [Substack](https://offhandquibbles.substack.com).